Need more info?

 Students interested in applying for university housing can apply via the housing portal, which can be accessed on the My ASU Campus Service tab.
 Once Housing has received your application, information regarding your assignment will be sent by email within three weeks of applying.

-Housing will be located at Broadway Palace Apartments: 1026 S Broadway, Los Angeles, CA 90015. www.broadwaypalaceapartments.com.
+Housing is located at Broadway Palace Apartments: 1026 S Broadway, Los Angeles, CA 90015. www.broadwaypalaceapartments.com.

 Housing charges will be posted to the ASU student account on a semester basis.
 Students will pay for their housing charges in the Finances tab on My ASU.

-Housing rates are still being finalized, however for your planning purposes, the anticipated housing rate for Los Angeles will be $7,900/semester, which includes a furnished apartment, utilities, internet, parking if needed, summer housing and an intentionally designed residential experience with university housing staff support on-site.
+Housing rates are still being finalized, however for your planning purposes, the housing rate for Los Angeles for 2023-2024 was $7,900/semester, which includes a furnished apartment, utilities, internet, parking if needed, summer housing and an intentionally designed residential experience with university housing staff support on-site.

 Meal plans will not be provided to ASU students in LA.